-Pain in the foot caused by nerve damage is a common problem.
-The pain may present itself as a burning, tingling, weakness or numbness and can also affect your legs.
-This pain is created by damage to the nerves somewhere along the path from the spine down to the feet.
-This damage can occur either from a medical condition, injury or as a side effect of medication.
+Pain in the foot caused by nerve damage is more common than you may think.
+The pain may present as burning, tingling, weakness or numbness.
+Pain is created by irritation or damage to the nerves somewhere along the path from the spine cord down to the feet.
+Medical conditions, injury or side effects of medication can all cause these symptoms.

 Spinal conditions that can cause nerve problems in the feet include: